Most Forgiving Irons 2024 (Our 12 Recommendations)

 Durability for an iron set can be measured in a few different ways.

-All clubs will show bag chatter unless you use individual headcovers for each club (which I think is overkill — leave headcovers for woods, hybrids and putter only), but some forged clubs will look ten years old after just a few rounds played.
+All clubs will show bag chatter unless you use individual headcovers for each club (which we think is overkill — leave headcovers for woods, hybrids and putter only), but some forged clubs will look ten years old after just a few rounds played.

 Cast irons, on the other hand, might not feel as smooth but will show much less wear and tear even after a few seasons of play.